bowei20222023/bowei20222023.github.io/_pages/about.md

 News
 ======
+* 02.2024 UKRI AI hub, EdgeAI, (~£12m), is approved.
+Happy to be a Co-PI of this project.
+* 05.2023 Appointed as Deputy Director of Research, School of Computing
 * 02.2023 Move to Newcastle University, UK, as a Senior Lecturer (Associate Professor)

 <!--**More contents will be updated soon!
 Other pages are placeholders now. ** -->